 Loneliness is a pandemic.
-It seems ultra prevalent in the Indigo community.
+It seems super prevalent in the Indigo community.
 Why are Indigos so alone?
 Because we are conscious or awake.
 This shoves us to the outskirts of normal society.
 We don't fit in.
 We're on our own.

 Indigos are a bridge between the spiritual realm and the physical.
 Being conscious or awake we know on one level that we can never really be alone.
 We are all connected.
 We are all one.